-- Institutional data and research metrics are analyzed to assess the university's research activity, track performance, compare with peers, or validate external data, such as external rankings.
+- Institutional data and research metrics (e.g. citations, bibliometrics) are analyzed to assess the university's research activity, track performance, compare with peers, or validate external data, such as external rankings.
 The Leddy Library's subscription to SciVal provides institutional access to key data.
 Leddy librarians collaborate with the Office of Institutional Analysis to ensure the data is accurate, ensure limitations of the data are well-understood, and guide the responsible use of research metrics.
-In line with the university's commitment to inclusivity, the library advocates for collecting broad and inclusive data and metrics. - ORCID IDs are an important tool for maintaining precise researcher and institutional research metrics.
+In line with the university's commitment to inclusivity, the library also advocates for the collection of broad and inclusive measures and metrics (for example: knowledge translation/mobilization activities, qualitative measures, impact narratives). - ORCID IDs are an important tool for maintaining precise researcher and institutional research metrics.
 Leddy Library funds the University of Windsor's institutional membership and actively promotes and facilitates the establishment of ORCID IDs for University of Windsor researchers.
 Presently, there are 1,197 ORCID IDs affiliated with the University of Windsor, reflecting an increase of roughly 250 new IDs created during the year.
 These efforts enhance the accuracy and integrity of our research metrics. - The Leddy Library plays an important role in the preservation and stewardship of key university documents through its University Archives.
 Digitization of university documents of historical value has been an increasing focus of Leddy Library.
 Additional information on related 2023-2024 initiatives is provided in Priority #6 (Generating Local and Global Impact through Partnership and Community Engagement).